-under colonial rule, the Japanese treated them in practice as citizens. second-class For example, the Japanese did not allow Koreans to publish newspapers or establish political addition. aroups.
-In thev confiscated land from many Koreans and gave it to Japanese settlers, forcing much of the population to become low-wage laborers working mainly to benefit
+under colonial rule, the Japanese treated them in practice as second-class citizens.
+For example, the Japanese did not publish Koreans to newspapers or establish political aroups.
+In addition. thev confiscated land from manv Koreans and gave it to Japanese settlers, forcing much of the population to become low-wage laborers working mainly to benefit